goesj/VanishingJumps/README.md

 # VanishingJumps
-Code for Paper of pandemic jump modelling
+Code for Paper "Bayesian mortality modelling with pandemics: a vanishing jump approach" by Julius Goes, Karim Barigou and Anne Leucht.

 ## Models
 Own, as well as a Bayesian implementation of the Liu,Li(2015) models can be found `01_NimbleModels.R` The models are fitted using **nimble**

 ## Data
 Within the `Data` folder the following can be found: Deaths and Population data by Age, and time for multiple countries.
-The data was downloaded from both the Human Mortality Database (HMD) ((https://www.mortality.org/)) as well as Eurostat (https://ec.europa.eu/eurostat/data/database).
+The data was downloaded from both the Human Mortality Database (HMD) (https://www.mortality.org/) as well as Eurostat (https://ec.europa.eu/eurostat/data/database).

 ## Results
 Within the `Results` folder the following can be found: